BladeMcCool/goober/README.md

 ```
 tlsextraip=1.2.3.4
 ```
 then **restart lnd** and it should make new cert and key files that include the new ip. i'll note doing it like this should not mess your channels or anything.
-I have goober running under supervisord to daemonize it.

-## Prerequisites
-a running instance of lnd, which itself requires running a full bitcoin node of some sort (btcd, Bitcoin Core), in my case I am using Bitcoin Core. also site key and secret from recaptcha v3 which is a free anti bot service from google.
-Goober was written for Go version 1.12.4, which matched the recommended version for the lnd (0.6 i think) I am using.
-In order for you to actually be able to get paid your lnd needs to have open incoming channel capacity to it.
-For example, my node has two channels open to it with remote balance, one opened to me from lnbig (complimentary, how generous of them), and one from bitrefill which was imo a little overpriced.

 ## QR code javascript
 I'm including qrcode.min.js which is from [KeeeX's fork of qrcodejs](https://raw.githubusercontent.com/KeeeX/qrcodejs/1c87e7fbee2da04ae6c404ad13f9522ea8c9120c/qrcode.min.js), because it works properly.